aleen42/PersonalWiki/Programming/JavaScript/shim_and_polyfills/shim_and_polyfills.md

 });
 ```

-*Notice that: your server should act like a sart peson when handle so many undefined uri without returning a 404 or 500 rep*
+*Notice that: your server should act like a sart peson when handle so many undefined uri without returning a 404 or 500 reponse.*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>